z-------------/scouncil-v2/README.md

 ## Configure

-Make sure that your Apache2 configuration recognises `.htaccess` files:
+To make sure that your Apache2 configuration recognises `.htaccess` files, add these lines to your `apache2.conf` (usually in `/etc/apache2`):

 ```
 # apache2.conf